kevinolega/homepage/about.md

 I have a mix of different skills and interests.

-In 2010, I started a blog named [minimal changes](http://minimalchanges.com) about my personal experiments to develop free time, spare cash, a clear head and lighter living by applying minimalist lifestyle expriments and by testing counter intuitive strategies on myself.
+In 2010, I started a website titled [minimal changes](http://minimalchanges.com) about my personal experiments to develop free time, spare cash, a clear head and lighter living by applying minimalist lifestyle expriments and by testing counter intuitive strategies on myself.
 It's been a fun ride.

 I'm from the Philippines and I enjoy travel and trying out food.
 Occassionaly, I take lots of pictures.
 I started a website named [Philippine Island Living](http://philippineislandliving.com) to share tips and stories about my adventures and the things I enjoy about life in the Philippines.